DECODEproject/whitepaper/decode_applications.md

 These are:

 - Participatory Democracy
-- Participatory Citizen Sensing (IOT)
+- Participatory Citizen Sensing (IoT)
 - Peer to peer verification of credentials
 - Digital commons and Open data